Tag Archive for: Realty ONE Group Western Slope

 Because we tell stories to our friends about our numerous adventures, and the proximity to diverse options, we think some of them are actually considering moving to Grand Junction too!

-If you are visiting or considering a move to Grand Junction, reach out to me.
+If you’re planning a visit or thinking about a move to Grand Junction, reach out to me.
 I’d be happy to give you a tour of the area and explain the different areas and housing options.
 And if you are serious about moving to the area, I can schedule a few property showings so you can experience what it might feel like to live here in the Grand Valley.

 Read my post where I explain what I learned after the first three months of living in Grand Junction.
 Hint, the post has a photo of toilet paper in our car, which is helpful information to know when hiking anywhere in Colorado!